 Tritone substitution progressions

-The tritone substitution is a relative common feature in especially jazz.
-How this feature are used and why is explained by various analyzed examples.
+The tritone substitution is a relatively common feature in especially jazz.
+How this feature is used and why is explained by various analyzed examples.

-Substitution means that a chord is substituded (replaced) for another that normally isn't involved.
-For example is G7 often followed by C7, but by suing a tritone substitution C7 would insted be C#7 in this case.
+Substitution means that a chord is substituted (replaced) for another that normally isn't involved.
+For example, G7 is often followed by C7, but by using a tritone substitution, C7 would instead be C#7 in this case.
 This change can also be written as I7 - #V7.

-Some examples of a progression inclduing a tritone substitution:
+Some examples of a progression including tritone substitutions:

 C7 - G#7 (G#7 is the tritone substitution chord)